Virtual Programs Newsletter

 The William J. Clinton Presidential Library and Museum has online resources that you can use without leaving your home.
 We host digital exhibits on topics like the Northern Ireland peace process and rock musicians who visited the White House.
 If documents are your thing, you can also browse our finding aids and digitized collections.

 This past week was the 50th anniversary of the Apollo 13 mission.
 Featured from the National Archives’ YouTube Channel is Apollo 13 Astronauts Lovell and Haise KC-135 Training.
 Thousands of films from the Apollo program can be searched in the National Archives Catalog.
 Also see the newly developed website Apollo 13 in Real Time, featuring recently digitized mission audio recordings from the National Archives.

 Featured News Story

 Although the National Personnel Records Center (NPRC) here is officially closed, a small contingent of staff continues to come into the building to process critical record requests in support of veterans and their families during this COVID-19 pandemic.
 Read more on National Archives News.

 Caption: The NPRC transferred 200 N95 masks to the Department of Veterans Affairs St. Louis Healthcare System.
 (National Archives Photo by Scott Levins).

 Visit the Online Store

 Don't wait weeks to get your next activity for family game night at home.
 The National Archives Store is here and ready to ship with an eccentric collection of games and puzzles, all with a twist of history.
 Want a new take on Monopoly?
-Or are you looking for the classics like chess or checkers?
-Either way, you're bound to find something to suit your gameplay.
+You're bound to find something to suit your gameplay.
 Order today and we ship the next business day!
 Shop now.